-Bobby Carrot Forever for iPhone review
+Bobby Carrot Forever for iPhone full review

 Bobby Carrot Forever is a tough game to peg.
 Visually, the pretty landscapes and cartoony characters seem focused on children.
 The gameplay, though, strikes me as complicated enough to require an older gamer.
 The game is fun, but has several key annoyances that keep me from loving it.